malill/reco-api/README.md

 # Installation :hammer:

-For installation, you need to provide a `.env` file (check `.env.sample`) and provide following information.
+For installation, you need to create a `.env` file (check `.env.sample`) and provide following information.

 ```text
 DB_URL=****